awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

     &Signature=<Signature>
 ```

-## Associating a DB Security Group with a DB Instance<a name="USER_WorkingWithSecurityGroups.Associate"></a>
+## Associating a DB security group with a DB instance<a name="USER_WorkingWithSecurityGroups.Associate"></a>

 You can associate a DB security group with a DB instance using the RDS console's **Modify** option, the `ModifyDBInstance` Amazon RDS API, or the AWS CLI `modify-db-instance` command\.

- For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+ For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-## Authorizing Network Access to a DB Security Group from an IP Range<a name="USER_WorkingWithSecurityGroups.Authorizing"></a>
+## Authorizing network access to a DB security group from an IP range<a name="USER_WorkingWithSecurityGroups.Authorizing"></a>

  By default, network access is turned off to a DB instance\.
 If you want to access a DB instance that is not in a VPC, you must set access rules for a DB security group to allow access from specific EC2\-Classic security groups or CIDR IP ranges\.
 You then must associate that DB instance with that DB security group\.
 This process is called ingress\.
 Once ingress is configured for a DB security group, the same ingress rules apply to all DB instances associated with that DB security group\.